nateProjects/js-print.at/README.md

 # print.At

-Basic Canvas Text Print Library - Adds a Print.At command to JavaScript - For future Pseudo-Basic project
+Basic Canvas Text Print Library

+Adds a Print.At command to JavaScript

+For a future Pseudo-Basic project

+Usage:
+(Within a HTML web page)

+screen.size(320,240);
+print.at(x,y,"text");